SAP-samples/cloud-sf-extension-cap-sample/README.md

    >Example:
     ```  https://<approuter-url>/projects-1.0.0/index.html ```

-3. Please Check the `Known-issues Section below to edit the destination`
-4. Launch the URL and login as dleal(David Leal)
+3. Launch the URL and login as dleal(David Leal)
 > You can choose any employee who is a Manager.
 5. Click on Project Details tile
 ![Project Details](./documentation/images/App.png)